pmpinto/blog/_posts/2021-04-24-using-a-phone-from-2017-in-2021.md

 When the OnePlus 3T came along, I stumbled upon OnePlus again.
 And this time, if I remember correctly, the invite system was gone.
 So I started to develop a real interest for these phones.

 # My smartphone history
-I was one of those people that didn’t see the interest in buying a multiple hundred phone, mainly because I was already carrying a mobile phone which had very little usage.
+I was one of those people that didn’t see the interest in buying a multiple hundred euros phone, mainly because I was already carrying a mobile phone which had very little usage.
 A phone call here and there, a couple of messages and that was it.
 That was a [Motorola L6](https://www.gsmarena.com/motorola_l6-1118.php), for the record.

 ## iPhone 3GS
 But then, as developers started to create the overwhelming amount of apps, in the early days of iOS, I started to acknowledge a phone can do much more than what I was used to.
 So as soon as the iPhone 4 came out (around June 2010) I pulled the trigger… On the [iPhone 3GS](https://www.gsmarena.com/apple_iphone_3gs-2826.php), that is!
 Why?
 Because I didn’t want a slab — that the iPhone 4 was — in my pocket and I also didn’t want to commit that much money into a system I didn’t know that well.
 Used it for almost 3 years.
 Never got an iPhone again.